Trampolines and Mini Trampolines in Ireland

 The foam padding is rather thick – at 2,54cm (1 inch), which is ample enough to cushion even the harder blows.
 The trampoline stands on four U-shaped legs.
 We would have liked there to be two more along the long axis, but this is adequate too.

 The eight-row stitched mat provides ample support for long-term bouncing, but it’s a bit on the weaker side bounce-wise.
 Due to its shape, the bounce is more responsive and gradual than with round trampolines.
-The number of springs, 86, could be considered inadequate by some in relation to the size of this unit, but they do fulfill their purpose well.
+The number of springs, 86, could be considered inadequate by some in relation to the size of this unit, but they do fulfil their purpose well.

-Maximum rated user weight is around 220 kilos.
+The maximum rated user weight is around 220 kilos.
 It can therefore accommodate two adults without complaints (not that it’s a smart thing to do).

 The assembly is by no means easy.
 You’ll need some help and free up an afternoon in your schedule.
 Dreary instructions don’t help either.
 Still, the trampoline is designed to require very few tools (you get everything in the package).
 There have been reports of missing parts, which add yet another layer of hassle to the ordeal.
 But it doesn’t seem to occur very often.